-- Take off outside the task window; - Flying in prohibited airspace or out of view of marshals / judges when requested; - Land outside the airport area or without notice to the Marshals their landing; - Not crossing the scoring line (no distance can be calculated) - Other foreseen in the Regulation, including disqualification. - To fly over line or in the opposite direction in the corridor for more than 5 seconds.
+- Take off outside the task window. - Flying in prohibited airspace or out of view of marshals / judges when requested. - Land outside the airport area or without notice to the Marshals. - Not crossing the scoring line (no distance can be calculated) - Other foreseen in the Local Regulation, including disqualification. - To fly over line or in the opposite direction in the corridor for more than 10 seconds (t).

-"20% penalty":
+50% penalty: